OSpoon/create-extension-js/src/templates/content/README.md

 # [projectName]

-> This project was bootstrapped using the Extension.js web template.
+> This project was bootstrapped using the Extension.js TypeScript template.

 ## Scripts Available